A flexible and differentiable coil proxy for stellarator equilibrium optimization: Theory

 Single-stage stellarator optimization simultaneously optimizes the plasma and coil geometry to improve coil-plasma balance.
-Based on their formulations and equilibrium solvers, single-stage methods can be further divided into two categories: \begin{enumerate} \item Single-stage methods that rely on a fixed-boundary solver.
-A fixed-boundary single-stage method treats both the plasma boundary and coil geometries as the degrees of freedom.
+Based on their formulations and equilibrium solvers, single-stage methods can be further divided into two categories: \begin{enumerate} \item \textit{Fixed-boundary single-stage methods}: As the name suggests, these methods use fixed-boundary equilibrium solvers that require the plasma boundary as input.
+Because of this, a fixed-boundary single-stage method considers both the plasma boundary and coil geometries as degrees of freedom.
 In our notation, this is:

 Here, $f_\text{match}$ is a matching term ensuring that the plasma boundary is consistent with the magnetic field generated by the coil set.
-Compared to either stage in \eqref{eq:two-stage}, \eqref{eq:fixed-boundary} has substantially increased dimensionalities and it can be very challenging to find good solutions from a ``cold start''.
-However, a fixed-boundary single-stage method can use the same equilibrium solvers as older two-stage methods and is therefore simple to develop.
-This approach was taken in Jorge et al.~\cite{jorge_single-stage_2023,intro_single_vmec_fixed3}. \item A free-boundary single-stage method incorporates a free-boundary equilibrium solver that directly constructs the equilibrium from the magnetic field specified by the coil currents:
+A fixed boundary single-stage method has as many degrees of freedom as stage-1 and 2 combined.
+It also has a very large number of competing objectives, making it challenging to find appropriate tradeoffs and challenging to find a good solution from a cold start.
+However, a fixed-boundary single-stage method can use the same equilibrium solvers as older two-stage methods and is therefore simpler to develop~\cite{intro_single_vmec_fixed3}. \item \textit{Free-boundary single-stage methods}: These methods incorporate a free-boundary equilibrium solver that directly constructs the equilibrium from the magnetic field specified by the coil currents:

 A free-boundary single-stage method has comparable dimensionality to a coil optimization problem and requires no matching terms.
-However, in general, a free-boundary equilibrium is more costly to compute than a fixed-boundary equilibrium \cite{intro_single_overview, intro_single_spec_free, conlin_free_2022}.
-(There seems to be a consensus that free-boundary stellarator solvers are challenging to converge and use in optimization, although we are unaware of strong evidence in the literature on this point.
-The development of accurate free-boundary solvers is an active area of study~\cite{conlin_free_2022}.) \end{enumerate}
+However, in general, a free-boundary equilibrium is more costly to compute than a fixed-boundary equilibrium~\cite{intro_single_overview, intro_single_spec_free, conlin2024high}.
+There seems to be a consensus that free-boundary stellarator solvers are challenging to converge and use in optimization, although we are unaware of strong evidence in the literature on this point.
+The development of accurate free-boundary solvers is an active area of study~\cite{conlin2024high}. \end{enumerate}